APRIL 2025 READING LIST

 I went through a Brontë kick when I was younger, exploring the lesser-known books by the famous sisters, and I was deeply moved by the story of Helen in Wildfell Hall.
 When I was in high school, someone spoke to many of us young women and shared a disturbing statistic.
 We were to look to the left, then look to the right, and then look back at the speaker.
 “One out of three of you will get divorced,” the speaker not so delicately put the odds.
 This truth saddened me, so when I read Anne Brontë’s tale of love and marriage, I was both grieved and awoken to the difficulties women have had since the beginning of time.

 I listened to this book and had the wonderful pleasure of hearing Alex Jennings, who also narrates a book from the Chronicles of Narnia, alongside Jenny Agutter, who is a regular on Call the Midwife.
 Having this duo voice their respective characters brought the story to life and enhanced the theme of gender roles.
 The theme of universal salvation also resonated with me as a writer, as I am trying to create a character who is fundamentally good but does not always come across as compelling.
-Helen epitomizes patience and goodness, never abandoning her convictions for convenience or succumbing to the pressure of blind tolerance.
+Helen epitomizes patience and goodness, never abandoning her convictions for the sake of convenience or succumbing to the pressure of blind tolerance.
 She detests her husband's wicked behavior, saves her son from ruin, and sets out to express her dissent against the widely accepted view that men's vices are merely natural.

 5/5 Stars